7 Raptive Alternatives To Website Monetization (2025)

 Here’s a typical monometric ad

 Maumetric offers four plan levels for sites of all sizes.
-Propel is the plan for small to medium websites, but the awful thing is that it costs $99 for setup.
+Propel is designed for small to medium websites, but the downside is that it costs $99 for setup.

 Maumetric costs $99 to set up

 I’ve used many ad platforms, but Monu is the only one that charges for setup.
-Additionally, you need to meet other requirements, such as having over 10,000 visitors, especially from countries like the US, Canada, the UK, and others.
+Additionally, you need to meet other requirements, such as having more than 10,000 visitors, particularly from the US, Canada, the UK, and other countries.

 They generally accept websites with “English” content.
 It helps if your site uses an ad network, such as AdSense.
 Ideally, your site should be hosted on WordPress or Blogger, include a sidebar, and feature at least 6 ads.